 Franklin Park, NJ (April 8, 2010) – DSIA – Methodbrain, LLC has officially announced the creation of a private research think-tank dedicated to exploring the most challenging questions raised—and yet to be tackled—in the burgeoning field of information architecture.
-Under the name DSIA Research Initiative, Methodbrain intends to periodically publish theoretical papers, essays and practical insights amassed over a three-year period of an active investigation of fundamental theories in information architecture.
+Under the name DSIA Research Initiative, Methodbrain intends to periodically publish theoretical papers, essays, and practical insights amassed over three years of actively investigating fundamental theories in information architecture.

 “I don’t propose that we stop using computers and the Internet and go back to the typewriter.
-But, I do think we should take a more traditional approach to growing our knowledge—one that is a little slower than today’s frenzied pace of blogs and tweets.”
-Davis argues that, “while blogs and tweets are ideal for instant gratification of thought and expression, their constructive use in organized business still lacks a clear value proposition in the back office, as well as the ‘back office’ of the IA field.”
+But, I do think we should take a more traditional approach to grow our knowledge—one that is a little slower than today’s frantic pace of blogs and tweets.”
+Davis argues, “while blogs and tweets are ideal for instant gratification of thought and expression, their constructive use in organized business still lacks a clear value proposition in the back office, as well as the ‘back office’ of the IA field.”

-“We information architecture proponents spend a large amount of our time primarily using twenty-first century communication, like blogs, tweets and listservs, as our way to distribute knowledge and debate about issues in our field.
-Yet, we’re not producing actionable value from these social media in any efficient manner that advances the field.
-There’s a lot of knowledge out there languishing on servers in the form of open-ended blogs and tweets, and long-forgotten listserv posts.”
+“We information architecture proponents spend a large amount of our time primarily using twenty-first-century communication, like blogs, tweets, and listservs, to distribute knowledge and debate about issues in our field.
+Yet, we’re not producing actionable value from these social media in an efficient manner that advances the field.
+There’s a lot of knowledge languishing on servers in open-ended blogs and tweets and long-forgotten listserv posts.”

-When asked about the impact of the Journal of Information Architecturehttp://www.journalofia.org (lead by Andrea Resmini), Davis admits that “this is a step in the right direction,” but feels the journal needs to “exercise more focus in the subject matter it considers within the scope of IA”, and that the Journal “should encourage a dialogue among its authors that promotes consensus building.”
+When asked about the impact of the Journal of Information Architecturehttp://www.journalofia.org (lead by Andrea Resmini), Davis admits that “this is a step in the right direction” but feels the journal needs to “exercise more focus on the subject matter it considers within the scope of IA,” and that the Journal “should encourage a dialogue among its authors that promotes consensus building.”

-The first paper to be published by Davis’ practice will not define information architecture, but will offer a proposal for a novel classification scheme of role patterns that can be observed in business organizations.
+The first paper to be published by Davis’ practice will not define information architecture but will offer a proposal for a novel classification scheme of role patterns observed in business organizations.

-When asked why he will not introduce a definition or theory of information architecture for his first paper, Davis replied that the “goal for DSIA is to remain relevant by remaining practical.”
-He argues that, “greater value in the immediate future lies in organizing the field around possible disciplines of practice, a topic I’ll present at an industry conference in April.
-There are thousands of practitioners out there making things happen without any formal perspective on how they might more efficiently operate their practice.
-Solidarity in how we do business, pursue and document new discoveries, and contribute to industry consensus can have an immediate impact on our field, ultimately leading to the definitions and theories that seem to elude us.”
+When asked why he would not introduce a definition or theory of information architecture for his first paper, Davis replied that the “goal for DSIA is to remain relevant by remaining practical.”
+He argues that “greater value in the immediate future lies in organizing the field around possible disciplines of practice, a topic I’ll present at an industry conference in April.
+Many practitioners out there make things happen without any formal perspective on how they might more efficiently operate their practice.
+Solidarity in how we do business, pursue and document new discoveries, and contribute to industry consensus can immediately impact our field, ultimately leading to the definitions and theories that seem to elude us.”

-In the meantime, with a promise to publish new insights on a monthly basis for the foreseeable future, Davis is gearing up for great new things for the field of information architecture.
+In the meantime, with a promise to publish new insights every month for the foreseeable future, Davis is gearing up for great new things for the field of information architecture.